projectsveltos/sveltos/docs/addons.md

     - Gianluca Mardente
 ---

-[Sveltos](https://github.com/projectsveltos "Manage Kubernetes add-ons") is a lightweight application designed to manage Kubernetes add-ons in hundreds of clusters with ease.
+[Sveltos](https://github.com/projectsveltos "Manage Kubernetes add-ons") is a simple, yet powerful Kubernetes add-on controller that makes it easy to manage your add-ons.
 It does so by providing declarative APIs, making it a breeze to manage your clusters and stay on top of your game.

 Sveltos comes with support to automatically discover [ClusterAPI](https://github.com/kubernetes-sigs/cluster-api) powered clusters, but it doesn't stop there.
 You can easily register any other cluster (like GKE, for instance) with Sveltos and manage Kubernetes add-ons on all clusters seamlessly.